HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/monitoring_logging/index.md

 ## Changing the log level

 The People Service provides the ability to change the log level of the service.
 Internally, the People Services leverages the [debug](https://www.npmjs.com/package/debug) package to log messages.
-The log level can be set by using the `logging.level` configuration parameter in the Helm chart.
+You can set the log level using the `logging.level` configuration parameter in the Helm chart.
 For example, to set the log level to `INFO`, set the following values in the Helm chart:

 ```yaml
 logging:
   level: "INFO:people-service:*"
 ```

-The debug module allows to set the log level for specific modules.
+The debug module allows you to set the log level for specific modules.
+You can identify the module name from log messages.
 The log level is defined as a string that consists of the log level, the module name, and an optional namespace.
-The log level can be set to one of the following values `ERROR`, `WARN`, `INFO`, or `DEBUG`.
-The module name can be identified from the log messages.
+You can set the log level value to  `ERROR`, `WARN`, `INFO`, or `DEBUG`.

 ## Purpose-specific logs